Amsterdam-AI-Team/Urban_PointCloud_Processing/notebooks/README.md

 [2.
 Ground and Buildings](2.%20Ground%20and%20Buildings.ipynb) -- labelling ground and buildings using data fusion with AHN and BGT data.

 [3.
-Cars](3.%20Cars.ipynb) -- label objects as cars based on dimensions of a cluster and BGT data.
+Suspended cables and streetlights](3.%20Cables.ipynb) -- labelling suspended objects such as utility cables, tram cables, and streetlights.

 [4.
-Pole-like objects](4.%20Pole-like%20objects.ipynb) -- labelling objects such as trees, street lights, and traffic signs using BGT data.
+Cars](4.%20Cars.ipynb) -- label objects as cars based on dimensions of a cluster and BGT data.

 [5.
+Pole-like objects](5.%20Pole-like%20objects.ipynb) -- labelling objects such as trees, street lights, and traffic signs using BGT data.

-Street furniture](5.%20Street%20furniture.ipynb) -- labelling street furniture objects such as rubbish bins and city benches using clustering techniques and BGT data.
+[6.
+Street furniture](6.%20Street%20furniture.ipynb) -- labelling street furniture objects such as rubbish bins and city benches using clustering techniques and BGT data.

 [Region growing](Region%20growing.ipynb) -- two region growing implementations for the refinement of labeled objects.